arb2020/riscv-gatesim/README.md

-# riscv-gatesim

-This is project was created for the **Course:** EE/CE 6325 VLSI Design.
-We chose to simulate a simple RISC V CPU with 6 instructions for simplicity.

-## Contributors

-- Areeb Iqbal
-- Jonathan Le

 # Standard Cell Library — 68nm CMOS

 A custom standard cell library designed and verified as part of EE/CE 6325 VLSI Design at UT Dallas.
 All cells were designed in Cadence Virtuoso, simulated with HSPICE, and verified with DRC and LVS using Calibre.